 Gastrointestinal NETs (GI-NETs) are the most common type of NETs (previously called carcinoid tumours).
 They are found in the gastrointestinal (GI) tract, including tumours that develop in the small intestine, the appendix, the stomach, the oesophagus, the colon and the rectum.

 NETs that occur in the GI tract or pancreas are sometimes grouped together and called gastroenteropancreatic neuroendocrine tumours or GEP NETs for short.
-The combined number of GEP-NETs cases is now ranked as the second most prevalent gastrointestinal problem, after colon cancer.
+The combined number of GEP-NETs cases is now ranked as the second most prevalent gastrointestinal cancer, after colon cancer.